-One of the downsides of having children late in life (43 and 45 in my case) is that there comes a time when the age differential between you and other mothers becomes noticeable to your kids, even if there is no judgement in their observation.
+One of the downsides of having children late in life (43 and 45 in my case) and being an older mum is that there comes a time when the age differential between you and other mothers becomes noticeable to your kids, even if there is no judgement in their observation.

 I am 50 next year and Caitlin said to me tonight whilst doing her ablutions – “50 is an awfully big number isn’t it.
 What do girls do at 50?”.
 I was at a momentary loss to give her an answer.
 She wanted to know when she would become a big girl and I could see her mind working out where to place us both on a scale of age.
 She is also becoming aware of the concept of death and that we do not last forever.